 - Where and how can I find you?

 - Who owns Mother Jones?

-- What's this Foundation for National Progress thing?
+- What is the Foundation for National Progress?

 - Why should I give you money?

 - Why should I subscribe when I can read you for free?

 - Who can I talk to about my subscription?

 - Do you accept advertising?